azurecrystalz/azurecrystalz.github.io/source/_posts/a-curious-step-forward.md

   {% endbubble %}

   {% bubble Nagisa %}
     ...What's wrong?
-Could it be that the skeletal model surprised you?
+Could it be that the skeletal display surprised you?
   {% endbubble %}

   {% bubble Kohaku %}